 - 2.1.
-Visual Impairment: Definition, Characteristics, causes, prevention and problems, identification - 2.2.
-Prevention, educational provisions and role of technology in education and mobility - 2.3.
+Visual Impairment: Definition, characteristics, causes, problems, and identification - 2.2.
+Prevention of visual impairment, educational provisions and role of technology in their education and mobility - 2.3.
 Curriculum adaptation and role of teacher for educating children with visual impairment